 Some of the common reasons why you would continue having stomach pain after delivery are,

 1. Pain as a Result of Afterpains

-2. Pain as A Result of Constipation
+2. Pain as a Result of Constipation

 Many women can suffer from constipation following their delivery.
-A barrage of bowel movements that are quite painful, straining to poop, and passing hard and dry stools without feeling totally empty, further contributes to this pain.
+A barrage of bowel movements that are quite painful, straining to poop, and passing hard and dry stools without feeling totally empty further contributes to this pain.

 This is generally due to elevated levels of progesterone, the presence of piles, vaginal tears, or absence of any physical activity following labour.
-Certain medicines like anaesthetics, hydrocodone, and others can also set in constipation.
-This generally lasts for a short period of time, compared to that during pregnancy.
+Certain medicines like anaesthetics, hydrocodone, and others can also cause constipation.
+This usually lasts for a short period of time, compared to that during pregnancy.

-How Long does Stomach Pain Last After Childbirth?
+How Long Does Stomach Pain Last After Childbirth?

-Treatment for the Post Pregnancy Stomach Ache
+Treatment for Post Pregnancy Stomach Ache